Killing of Tim McLean: Incident

-According to witnesses, McLean was sleeping with his headphones on when the man sitting next to him suddenly produced a large knife and began stabbing him in the neck and chest.
-After the attack began, the bus driver pulled to the side of the road, and he and all the other passengers fled the vehicle.
+Li produced a large knife and began stabbing McLean in the neck and chest.
+The bus driver pulled to the side of the road and fled the vehicle with all the other passengers.
 The driver and two other men tried to rescue McLean, but were chased away by Li, who slashed at them from behind the locked bus doors.
-Li decapitated McLean and displayed his severed head through a window to those standing outside the bus, then returned to McLean's body and began severing other parts and consuming some of McLean's flesh.
-Witnesses stated that this went on for a few hours.
+Li decapitated McLean and displayed his severed head to those outside the bus, then began severing other parts of McLean's body and consuming his flesh.
+This went on for some hours.

-At 8:30 p.m., the Royal Canadian Mounted Police (RCMP) in Portage la Prairie received a report of a stabbing on a Greyhound bus west of the city.
-They arrived to find the suspect still on the bus, being prevented from escaping by another passenger, the bus driver, and a truck driver, who had provided a crowbar and a hammer as weapons.
-The other passengers were huddled at the roadside, some of them crying and vomiting.
-Because the suspect had tried to drive the bus away, the driver had engaged the emergency immobiliser, rendering the vehicle inoperable.
+At 8:30 p.m., the Royal Canadian Mounted Police (RCMP) in Portage la Prairie received a report of the stabbing.
+They arrived to find the suspect on the bus, prevented from escaping by another passenger, the bus driver, and a truck driver, who had provided a crowbar and a hammer as weapons.
+The other passengers were huddled at the roadside, some crying and vomiting.
+Because the suspect had tried to drive the bus away, the driver had engaged the emergency immobiliser rendering the vehicle inoperable.

-By 9:00 p.m., police were in a standoff with the suspect and had summoned special negotiators and a heavily armed tactical unit.
+By 9:00 p.m., police were in a standoff and had summoned special negotiators and an armed tactical unit.
 The suspect alternately paced the length of the bus and defiled the corpse.
-Police then saw Li eating parts of the body.
-During this time, RCMP officers reportedly heard Li say, "I have to stay on the bus forever."
+Police saw Li eating parts of the body and heard him say, "I have to stay on the bus forever."

-On 31 July 2008, at 1:30 a.m., Li tried to leave from the bus by breaking through a window.
-The RCMP arrested Li soon afterward.
+On 31 July 2008, at 1:30 a.m., Li tried to leave the bus by breaking a window.
+The police arrested Li.
 He was shot twice with a Taser, handcuffed, and put in the back of a police cruiser.
 Parts of the victim's body, placed in plastic bags, were retrieved from the bus; his ear, nose, and tongue were found in Li's pockets.
-The victim's eyes and a part of his heart were never recovered and, in spite of his vehement denial, are presumed to have been eaten by Li.
+The victim's eyes and a part of his heart were never recovered and, in spite of his denial, are presumed to have been eaten by Li.

-Meanwhile, the stranded passengers were taken from the scene to be interviewed at the Brandon RCMP detachment.
-On 31 July 2008, 10:00 a.m., Greyhound representatives took the other passengers to a local store to replace their clothes, which remained on the bus.
-They arrived in Winnipeg at 3:30 p.m. that day, to be reunited with family members and friends.
+The passengers were interviewed at the Brandon RCMP detachment.
+On 31 July 2008, 10:00 a.m., Greyhound representatives took the passengers to a store to replace their clothes, which remained on the bus.
+The passengers arrived in Winnipeg at 3:30 p.m. that day.

-Garnet Caton, a witness, said the attacker seemed unaware of others when the stabbing occurred, adding he was struck by Li's calm demeanour.
-"There was no rage or anything.
-He was like a robot, stabbing the guy," he said.